Mohamed-G-AlNagar/Read_Corner_Book_Store/README.md

    - User registration with email verification
    - JWT-based login and authentication
    - Account activation
+   - Forget and reset password using token sent to email
 2. **Book Management**
    - CRUD operations for books
    - Search and filter by category, author, and title